InsightSoftwareConsortium/GetYourBrainTogether/HCK01_2022_Virtual/Tutorials/GetYourBrainPipelined/README.md

 <!-- Describe here what you would like participants to learn by the end of the tutorial. -->

 1. Outcome 1.
-How to build a singularity container on the BIL system
+Know to build a singularity container on the BIL system
 2. Outcome 2.
+Know how to use a container to generate data on the local system
-How to incorporate a container into a workflow
+2. Outcome 3.
+Know how to incorporate a container into a workflow

 ## Approach and Materials